 With only a few weeks to go until baby #2’s arrival, we have been starting to feel a fire under our butts to get this nursery into shape.
-I had a vision since the beginning of the pregnancy that I wanted to do a really graphic high-impact room with an adventure, camp-y kind of vibe.
+I had a vision since the beginning of my pregnancy that I wanted to do a really graphic, high-impact room with an adventure, camp-y kind of vibe.

 So the first item on the list?